ajlopez/SimpleFlow/README.md

 # SimpleFlow

-Simple flow library to chain and run functions with asynchronous calls.
+Simple flow library to chain and run functions with synchronous and asynchronous calls.
 WIP.

 ## Installation